GabrieleInvernizzi/zig-prompter/README.md

 - [ ] Windows support

 ## Contributions
-For now the project is in its early stages, still contributions are always welcome and greatly appreciated!
+Contributions are always welcome and greatly appreciated!
 Whether it's fixing bugs, adding features, improving documentation, or enhancing examples, your input helps make **zig-prompter** even better.
 Feel free to open issues to discuss potential improvements or submit pull requests directly.

 Thank you for your support!